Total Linhas Aéreas Flight 5561: Aircraft

-The aircraft was a 16-year-old ATR 42-300 twin turboprop aircraft with two Pratt & Whitney Canada PW120 engines.
-The manufacture serial number was 026 and it was registered as PT-MTS.
+The aircraft was a 16-year-old ATR 42-300 twin turboprop aircraft with two Pratt & Whitney Canada PW120 engines, registered as PT-MTS.
 The aircraft had accumulated a total of 33,371 hours of flying time and had undergone 22,922 takeoff/landing cycles.

 Investigation

-On 30 March 2007 CENIPA released its final report on the accidents cause.
+On 30 March 2007, CENIPA released its final report on the accidents cause.
 At take off the aircraft had a gross take-off weight of 16,649 kg including 4,720 kg of cargo, 51 kg less than the maximum takeoff weight.
 The center of gravity was within allowable limits and weather was found not to have been a factor in the accident.

 Investigators determined from conversation on the cockpit voice recorder (CVR) that the pilot never left the cockpit area, but the fact that he left his seat and that communication between the crew was poor during the accident sequence cost the crew time to search for a solution and may have been a factor in the crash.
 The crew was not trained for a "runaway trim" scenario and no procedure for dealing with this were found in the manuals written by the aircraft manufacturer.
 This may have been a factor in the cause of the accident.

 The activation of the event button was most likely inadvertent because no abnormalities were found on the FDR and neither pilot mentioned pushing it.
 The stand by trim switch is located close to the event button and it is possible that it too was activated without the crews knowledge causing the autopilot to disengage.
 Activation of the stand by trim switch is not one of the parameters recorded by the FDR.

 Examination of the ATR 42's history shows several reports of trim control concerns that the Federal Aviation Administration issued Airworthiness Directive(s) (AD) for.
 An incident in 2001 led the Civil Aviation of France to issue an AD for ATR 42 type aircraft as well.

 The investigating bureau stated in part that problems involving system relays, switches, wires and connectors was "considered the most likely to have occurred, giving rise to the firing of the elevator compensator (pitch trim system)".
 Also stated in the report was that the "systems (pitch trim) normal and reserve (stand by) were not independent and the system had low error tolerance".